trans-travel/trans-travel/us/ne.md

    healthcare [are unclear and may be impossible to follow](https://www.aol.com/mess-nebraska-gender-affirming-care-100000314.html)
- * Federal regulations protecting trans people in were blocked in Tennessee due to the Tennessee v Becerra preliminary injunction on July 3, 2024.
+ * Federal regulations protecting trans people in were blocked in Nebraska due to the Tennessee v Becerra preliminary injunction on July 3, 2024.
 Thus trans people do not have many of the federal protections on the basis of sex when obtaining medical care in this state.